-- 1.6 This report is divided into 5 parts (in addition to this introductory section).
-These are: - (a) A consideration of the relevance of economic effects under the RMA; - (b) A description of the Selwyn District, and Canterbury regional economies; - (c) The economic benefits from the establishment of a DPMA on RIHL's site in Maddisons Road; - (d) A discussion of some potential economic costsfrom the establishment of a DPMA on RIHL's site in Maddisons Road; and - (e) Some overall conclusions.
+- 1.3 This report is divided into 5 parts (in addition to this introductory section).
+These are: - (a) A consideration of the relevance of economic effects under the RMA; - (b) A description of the Selwyn District, and Canterbury regional economies; - (c) The economic benefits from the proposed B2A zoning for RIHL's site in Maddisons Road; - (d) A discussion of some potential economic costs from the proposed B2A zoning for RIHL's site in Maddisons Road; and - (e) Some overall conclusions.